 - The OLE representative saw no problem with expanding offloading hours to extend from 6 AM to 6 PM, as they are specified in the Gulf's program.
-It was explained that the rationale for these hours is that is works with typical officer schedules and they encompass daylight hours only which helps with officer safety. - In the Gulf there is a process to approve offloading locations, but the program also requires VMS.
-LE AP members cautioned against allowing fishermen to submit offloading locations if vessels are not required to carry a VMS (as is currently the case in the South Atlantic).
-VMS allows law enforcement to "see" a vessel in real time, so VMS should be discussed if the Council wants to look at multiple offloading locations.
-Too many offloading sites would become unwieldy without VMS. - LE AP members recommended consistency with the Gulf reef fish program adding that consistency is key for law enforcement.
+It was explained that the rationale for these hours is that it works with typical officer schedules and they encompass daylight hours only which helps with officer safety. - In the Gulf, there is a process to approve landing locations, but the program also requires VMS.
+LE AP members cautioned against allowing fishermen to submit landing locations if vessels are not required to carry a VMS (as is currently the case in the South Atlantic).
+VMS allows law enforcement to "see" a vessel in real time, so VMS should be discussed if the Council wants to look at multiple offloading locations. - LE AP members recommended consistency with the Gulf reef fish program adding that consistency is key for law enforcement.
 Additionally, there would already be a system in place if other fisheries were to move to IFQ/ITQ programs.
-Further, it was acknowledged that consistency would be important to the state of Florida. - A commercial fisherman representative on the LEAP offered that current offload site/time implementation is ineffective.
-Fishermen acknowledge the benefits of VMS and are not necessarily opposed in principle; however, they worry that historic fishing areas could get taken away. - A commercial fisherman representative on the LEAP indicated that fishermen would support an extension to the offloading hours beyond 6 AM 6 PM.
+Further, it was acknowledged that consistency would be important to the state of Florida.

+- A commercial fisherman representative on the LEAP offered that current offload site/time implementation is ineffective.
+Fishermen acknowledge the benefits of VMS and are not necessarily opposed in principle; however, there are concerns about data use. - A commercial fisherman representative on the LEAP indicated that fishermen would support an extension to the offloading hours beyond 6 AM 6 PM.